Dr. Michael May (FRCS) — Updated on March 6, 2023

 How do trichologists use the Norwood scale?

 At a basic level, a trichologist can use the Norwood scale to determine the current stage of your hair loss.
-This enables them to recommend treatment for your existing hair loss.
-If you’re diagnosed with hair loss in the early stages (usually 2 or 3) your trichologist may recommend hair loss drugs like Finasteride or topical solutions like Minoxidil to retain and thicken your hair.
+This enables them to recommend hair loss treatments for your existing hair loss.
+If you’re diagnosed with hair loss in the early stages (usually 2 or 3) your trichologist may recommend or topical solutions like Minoxidil to retain the remaining hair and promote healthy hair growth.

 The Norwood scale can also be used to predict how your hair loss will progress through each scalp zone: